We R Who We R: Cultural impact

 In 2010, "We R Who We R" gained widespread support from the gay community.
 Dan Savage, the original creator of the "It Gets Better" campaign, which Kesha participated in, stated that she and other music artists that wrote songs addressed to the gay community were vital in helping fans come to terms with their sexualities and identities.
-"These songs are countering a hateful message that a peer, family member, politician or a bully might be saying, I get frustrated with gay politicos who discount or undermine the importance of pop stars, They’re a huge part of this fight."
+"These songs are countering a hateful message that a peer, family member, politician or a bully might be saying, I get frustrated with gay politicos who discount or undermine the importance of pop stars, They're a huge part of this fight."
 Singers Josh Erdman and Ben Klute began posting cover versions of various songs on YouTube, later adding a logo to their videos originally titled "Legalize Gay".
 They later stumbled upon Kesha's song and upon doing so they changed their logo to "Legalize Gay 'Cause We Are Who We Are".
 The duo changed the logo to represent the song stating, "The lyrics obviously spoke to us, What these artists are doing means the world to the gay community."
 In October 2011, Kesha teamed up with the Human Rights Campaign and designed a unisex T-shirt embroidered with purple zebra print – intended to represent "spirit" in the LGBT's pride flag.
 The shirt's design was titled with the writing "We R Who We R" and was made for that year's National Coming Out Day.
+Describing the song as "the spirit of 'School's Out in the body of techno", Simon Reynolds has hailed "We R Who We R" as "the greatest rave anthem of the twenty-first century – regardless of whether it's ever been played at a rave, which it probably hasn't."